natalieagus/50005-2023/_os_notes/week6-2_directories.md

 > By effectively prohibiting multiple references to directories, UNIX-like OS like Linux maintains an acyclic-graph structure (more about this structure later).
 However this is not always true for all OS.

 <img src="/50005/assets/images/week6/16.png"  class="center_seventy"/>

+Note that `..` and `.` can be regarded as *special* hard links, so although they technically points to directories (itself and the parent) we don't treat it the same as other regular user-created hard links.
+Again, for the same of simplicity in this course we <span style="color:#f77729;"><b>ignore</b></span> the presence of these special links.
+All sections below assume that `.` and `..` are not implemented.
+{:.warning}

 ### Path Names
 Links have path names, e.g: `/Users/natalie_agus/Desktop/Links/input_hardlink`.